 This paper studies safety and efficiency of future traffic systems.
 We develop a rigorous microscopic model for traffic at intersections.
-Random misperception may trigger accidents.
+Random misperception of human drivers may trigger accidents.
 The system is captured by random ordinary differential equations (RODEs) that require specific numerical schemes for their efficient simulation.
 The proposed setup is general and can be extended to more complex traffic scenarios.

-Accidents are a consequence of perceptional errors.
+Accidents are a consequence of perceptional errors of human drivers whose probability and size may depend on advanced driver-assistance systems.
 Our case study clearly illustrates the tradeoff between risk and efficiency.
 If too many accidents occur, traffic breaks down; but if the safety margins are very large, the system becomes inefficient.
+Besides delivering these expected qualitative results, the model provides a quantitative simulation lab of future traffic systems.
+Our model captures both homogeneous vehicles and the coexistence of autonomous vehicles and human drivers.
+Our techniques can easily be modified to allow for more than two types of drivers.

 The proposed approach can also be implemented in more comprehensive models, yet computational costs increase.
 Other road types, such as roundabouts and multi-lane roads, could be modeled accordingly.
 In the context of lane-changing, misperception will also imply the occurrence of accidents.
-While our model focuses on homogeneous vehicles, reality is characterized by heterogeneous traffic participants.
-In the near future, autonomous vehicles and human drivers will coexist.
-Our techniques can easily be modified to allow for heterogeneity.
+The model is capable of characterizing improved or even optimal designs of autonomous vehicles if human drivers that make errors are present and coexist with autonomous vehicles.
+Another interesting issue are errors of autonomous vehicles, e.g., misclassification of objects; but this important subject requires a more comprehensive model than ours which includes also other participants besides cars.